 Now, more than ever, landlords and tenants must cooperate in order to discover an avenue for businesses to stay afloat.
 Most national retailers have sent letters to their landlords requesting a deferral of rent until June 30.
 Payment arrangements vary considerably, however many landlords are allowing tenants to defer payments for up to 90 days.
 Some landlords are allowing tenants to attach payment onto the end of their lease, to be paid at its expiration while others are permitting tenants to pay deferred rent incrementally.
 In order for landlords to allow tenants the ability to defer payments, they will in turn need lenders to provide flexibility in their own mortgage payments.
 The ultimate solution is for the state and federal governments to support lenders via temporary monetary relief or through long-term incentives for offering flexible loan payments.

 In these quickly changing times, it is imperative that commercial landlords understand their rights and obligations.
 If you are a commercial landlord, it is highly advised that you seek the counsel of an experienced and knowledgeable attorney.
 Eileen Kendall has represented real estate clients for over a decade.
-For your free consultation contact Kendall Law or call (310) 619-4941.
+For a consultation contact Kendall Law or call (310) 619-4941.